gslin/ebs-backup-lambda/README.md

 ## Requirements

-You will need to install AWS CLI and GNU Make to setup and update this package.
+You will need to install AWS CLI, GNU Make and Zip to setup and update this package.

 ## Installation